caochuntu/GMM/README.md

 ## Source code and dataset of paper
 "A Graph Inference based Map Matching Algorithm of Low Computational Complexity"
 -------------------------------------------------------------------------------
-### There are different folder including the content indicated by the folder name.
+### There are different folders including the content indicated by the folder name.
 - Android APP

 This folder contains the source code of the Android APP used to collect local mobility trajectories.
 Please step into the folder for more details.